Gun Violence Survivors Attend State Of The Union As Push For Background Checks Intensifies

 Advertisement

 "It's a little surreal!
 When I got the call, I was shocked that it happened," Goddard, a student at Portland State University, told Refinery29.
-"The next thing I felt was incredible honor that I’d been thought of and recognized.
+"The next thing I felt was incredible honour that I’d been thought of and recognised.
 I was really excited; I know the Congresswoman had so many young advocates here in Portland that she could have chosen."

 Rep. Lizzie Fletcher of Texas invited Rhonda Hart, an Army veteran who became involved in gun reform after her daughter Kim was killed in the school shooting in Santa Fe, TX, on May 18, 2018.